How an employee check-in reduces challenges for new managers

 Management roles.
 Some people take to them like ducks to water.
 Others not so much.
 Many newly-minted bosses can often feel unprepared and out of their depth.
 And this is a problem, because going from employee to manager to leader is the most typical career track there is.
 HR leaders must understand that there are serious challenges for new managers.
 Only then can you take steps to ease their burden.

 This week, we're continuing our series on how an employee check-in can help all kinds of people in your organisation.
-Today, we'll be looking at how check-ins can make life easier for first-time managers.
-It's HR's job to support all employees, including people in management roles.
+Today, we'll be looking at how check-ins can make life much easier for first-time managers.
+Since it's HR's job to support all employees, including people in management roles.
 And establishing a weekly employee check-in is a great way to do that.

 The biggest challenges for new managers